arcticmatt/CS179/labs/lab2/README.txt

 Question 1.1: Latency Hiding
 ----------------------------
-It takes approximately 10 arithmetic instructions to hide the latency of a single arithmetic instruction on a GK110.
-This is because the latency for arithmetic instructions on a GK110 is ~10 ns, and the GPU clock is 1 GHz (1 clock/ns).
-If we have 10 arithmetic instructions, the GPU will be able to execute them all in parallel after a ~10 second delay, giving us a rate of ~1 instruction/clock cycle.
+It takes approximately 11 arithmetic instructions to hide the latency of a single arithmetic instruction on a GK110.
+We have that the latency for arithmetic instructions on a GK110 is ~10 ns, and the GPU clock is 1 GHz (1 clock/ns).
+We also have that a GK110 can start 8 instructions in a single clock cycle, since it can start instructions in 4 warps in each clock cycle and 2 instructions in each warp.
+Thus, if we have 11 instructions, 8 will be started at time 0 (finishing at time 10) and 3 will be started at time 1 (finishing at time 11).
+This gives us an overall rate of ~1 instruction/clock cycle.

 Question 1.2: Thread Divergence
 -------------------------------
 (a)
-This code diverges because of the conditional statement.
-The conditional causes a difference in behavior in threads based on the calculated idx.
-Thus, since threads must run the same set of instructions at the same time, threads must execute the different instructions in serial.
-In other words, we get warp divergence.
+This code does not diverge.
+Since blockSize.y is 32, idx % 32 will equal threadIdx.y.
+Then, we know that threadIdx.y does not vary within a single warp.
+Thus, each warp will either execute foo() or bar(), and there will be no warp divergence.

 (b)
 This code does not diverge.
 Although each thread will execute a different number